Stage 2 Draft / June 23, 2026

 6. Return the Record { [[Resolve]]: resolve, [[Reject]]: reject }.

-The abstract operation MaybeDeferredPromiseResolve takes arguments promiseCapability (a PromiseCapability Record) and resolution (an ECMAScript language value) and returns either a normal completion containing undefined or a throw completion.
+The abstract operation SafePromiseResolve takes arguments promiseCapability (a PromiseCapability Record) and resolution (an ECMAScript language value) and returns either a normal completion containing undefined or a throw completion.
 It resolves promiseCapability.[[Promise]] with resolution, deferring the user-code-running steps to a subsequent microtask if resolution might execute user code synchronously.
 In either branch, promiseCapability's resolving functions are latched on return.
+Safe in this sense refers only to the execution of user code during the execution of the promise resolve.
 It performs the following steps when called:

 1. If RequiresDeferredPromiseResolution(resolution) is false, then